amara-slaymaker/ada_project-ada_nakamura/README.md

 # Evolution of Agriculture - Inputs, Environmental Impacts & Outputs

-# How to see the Milestone 2
+# How to read the Milestone 3
-The notebook is in the branche master and is called Milestone_2.ipynb.
+The notebook is in the branche master and is called `Milestone_3.ipynb`.
+In order to visualize interactive plots, please choose the html version of the notebook called `Milestone_3.html`.
+The data story is visible here !!!

 # Abstract
 To answer the increasing demand for food, resulting from rising population and consumption, agriculture has evolved to employ modern industrial methods such as synthetic fertilizers, pesticides, and machinery in order to increase production.
 However, these methods are also associated with increased environmental impacts, such as greenhouse gas emissions, land degradation and water pollution.
 Due to this, interest in alternative methods such as organic agriculture and permaculture is increasing – although these methods still represent a small fraction of global agriculture.

 Considering the need to reduce the environmental impact of agriculture while maintaining and increasing production, we will establish the current level of global food production and analyze the evolution of modern agriculture in terms of the impact of increasing use of machinery, fertilizers and pesticides on production and yield as well as on environmental indicators.
 This information can be used to identify a baseline which alternatives much meet and improve upon.

 # Research questions
 First Part: Production and Modern Industrial Methods
-- What ‘current’ level of global food production is required? (as of 2013, the most recent year available in the dataset)
-- How has food production (in term of quantity) and yield evolved? (within the timeframe of the dataset, from 1961-2013)
+- How has food yield evolved in time all over the world? (within the timeframe of the dataset, from 1961-2013)

 Second Part : Correlation between fertilizers use and surfacic yields using PCA
 - How has the use of synthetic fertilizers evolved?